Narrative Smoothing: Dynamic Conversational Network for the Analysis of TV Series Plots: Methods

 \section{Methods}

-We now describe the two steps constituting our method.
+We now describe the two steps constituting our method\footnote{Source code available online at: \href{https://github.com/bostxavier/Narrative-Smoothing}{github.com/bostxavier/Narrative-Smoothing}}.
 First, we explain how we identify and characterize interactions between \textsc{tv} series characters.
 Second, we describe how we extract a smoothed dynamic network from a set of interactions.